By Katie Maguire – Original Article

 4. A full-coverage swimsuit

-Rashguards and full suits are also a beach getaway must—not only do they look great, they provide an extra layer of sun protection, are easy to move in, and can keep you warm if the water is a little cooler.
+Rashguards and full suits are also a beach getaway must—not only do they look great, but they also provide an extra layer of sun protection, are easy to move in, and can keep you warm if the water is a little cooler.

 On all of our Escape to Shape beach locations, coconuts serve double-duty as hand weights.
 It may seem silly, but they are such an easy way to keep up your strength training while away from home!
 Pick up a few that have fallen from a coconut tree while on your beach walk—find the weight that works for you, and a size that fits comfortably in your hands—and get moving.
 Plus, once you’re done, you can crack them open for a refreshing and rehydrating treat.